CFMTech/jupytext_papermill_post/world_facts.md

     name: python3
 ---

-In this notebook we plot the world population
+In this notebook we plot the world population and the gross domestic product per country

 ```python tags=["parameters"]
 year = 2000